91-year-old grandmother in Manhattan hospice scammed out of $9K

 RELATED | Scammers targeting people who've received COVID-19 vaccine

-Hedgepeth flew in last month to take care of Thorpe.
-Hedgepeth was out getting groceries when the fake call first came in.
+Hedgepeth flew in last month to take care of Thorpe, but she was out getting groceries when the fake call first came in.

-By the time she returned, she too was convinced the grandson was in trouble, so Hedgepeth raced to the bank.

-Then she waited for a woman posing as a marshal to take all the money.
+By the time she returned, she, too, was convinced the grandson was in trouble.
+So Hedgepeth raced to the bank, where she waited for a woman posing as a marshal to take the money.

 Worse yet, Hedgepeth says the crook even faked compassion when she told the so-called marshal how sick the grandmother was.